AdobeDocs/commerce-marketplace/src/pages/guides/sellers/mftf-vendor/index.md

 ---
-group: marketplace-sellers
-title: MFTF Vendor-supplied Tests
+title: MFTF Vendor-supplied tests
 ---

+# MFTF Vendor-supplied tests

 <InlineAlert variant="info" slots="text"/>

 At this stage, the MFTF Vendor-supplied check is not required to pass technical review.
 The pass/fail status of this check is ignored.
 We are still observing the behavior of this set of tests and will start requiring these tests at a later time, with sufficient notice.

-## Overview

 This check runs the MFTF tests supplied by the vendor as a part of the extension package.